Kunlun (mythology): Events

 Kunlun Mountain is a major scene of action in various myths, as well as literary works derived from the myths, legends, or religious descriptions or depictions.

 Marriage of Nüwa and Fuxi

 Fuxi and Nuwa's marriage took place on the mountain of Kunlun.
 Generally held to be brother and sister, and the last surviving human beings after a catastrophic flood, the incest taboo was waived by an explicit sign after prayerful questioning of a divine being, who approved their marriage and thus the repopulation of the world.

-Mu, Son of Heaven
+King Mu, Son of Heaven

-Mu, son of Heaven, is one visitor — carried along on his trip by eight extraordinary mounts, depicted in art as "weird and unworldly."
+Mu, son of Heaven, visited the mountain to dine with Queen Mother of the West—carried along on his trip by eight extraordinary mounts, depicted in art as "weird and unworldly".

 Cultural references

-Many important literary references and allusions to Kunlun Mountain are found in traditional works — including famous novels, poems, and theatrical pieces.
+Many important literary references and allusions to Kunlun Mountain are found in traditional works—including famous novels, poems, and theatrical pieces.
 It also appears in popular modern fiction.

 Novels

 Among other literature, Kunlun Mountain appears in Fengshen Yanyi, Legend of the White Snake, the Tale of King Mu, Son of Heaven, Kunlun Nu, Zhen Hun (镇魂, also known as Guardian), and Journey to the West (also known as Monkey).